okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/java/integrationsteps.md

 #### Display SMS OTP input page

-If the call is successful, a one-time passcode (OTP) is sent by SMS to the user's mobile phone.
+If the call is successful, your SMS provider sends a one-time passcode (OTP) in an SMS to the user's mobile phone.
 The returned `AuthenticationResponse` object has an `AuthenticationStatus` of `AWAITING_AUTHENTICATOR_VERIFICATION`.
 This status indicates that Identity Engine is waiting for the user to check their email and enter the OTP.

 Build a form that allows the user to enter the OTP sent to them by SMS.
 Depending on your implementation, the page can be the same page that verifies the email code.
 The sample app reuses the same page for both email and phone verification.